Intermittent fasting

 Popular types of intermittent fasting

-• Periodic fasting: alternating 5 days on - 2 days off.
+• Periodic fasting: alternate 5 days of eating with 2 days of fasting.

 Intermittent fasting - Menu and Recipes

-Discover the recipe books recommended by Doctor Cip with meal ideas suitable for every type of fast: light soups, healthy fats, savory combinations without sugar and white flour.
+Discover the recipe books recommended by Doctor Cip with meal ideas suitable for every type of diet: light soups, healthy fats, filling combinations without sugar and white flour.

 Doctor Cip's recommendation